JonathanGrossman/mongodb_basics/03_node_query_operators.md

 }
  ```

 Inside the object are comma-separated key-value pairs.
 Each key-value pair has a specific syntax depending upon which operator you're using.
 Notice at least two things.
 First, the `$` is used to specify that it's a MongoDB operator.
 This is helpful to remember when reading search queries.
-Second, the keys that correspond to fields in your database on not wrapped in quotes.
+Second, the keys that correspond to fields in your database are not wrapped in quotes.

 ### Sorting

 ```node
 const { MongoClient } = require("mongodb");